 Suddenly, I turned by chance, to where the lights were waning, and there she stood.

-Established by Robin Li and Eric Xu in 2000, Baidu is a tech company most famous for their search engine.
+Established by Robin Li and Eric Xu in 2000, Baidu is a tech company most famous for its search engine.
 They were one of the driving forces in China search, duplicating several features of Google in its approach and design.
 While Baidu can be easily dismissed as a mere Chinese replica of Google, they are actually very distinct upon closer inspection.

-One of the major reasons behind why Baidu is China’s search engine market leader is their ability in parsing and interpreting Chinese text more effectively compared to other search engines, which provides results with a higher quality.
+One of the major reasons why Baidu is China’s search engine market leader is its ability in parsing and interpreting Chinese text more effectively compared to other search engines, which provides results with a higher quality.
 In addition, Baidu also has the largest index of Chinese web pages in the world and is undeniably completely focused on the Chinese.
 As a matter of fact, its user interface is only available in Simplified Chinese and gives more importance to Chinese language sites.
 There are only a few non-Chinese language sites that are even included in the index or show up in the search results.

-Similar to Google, Baidu does not limit itself only to search, but also offers an assortment of services which include cloud computing, travel sites, maps, music and video platforms, translation services, a replica of Wikipedia with over 15 million articles, a web browser, and Android-based mobile operating system, and even self-driving cars.
+Similar to Google, Baidu does not limit itself only to search but also offers an assortment of services which include cloud computing, travel sites, maps, music and video platforms, translation services, a replica of Wikipedia with over 16 million articles, a web browser, and Android-based mobile operating system, and even self-driving cars.
 Baidu, like Google, earns a huge chunk of its revenue from selling ads on its search results pages and ad network.

 It is estimated that 3.5 billion queries are made in a day worldwide on Google.
 This is close to Baidu’s numbers, which is estimated at 3.3 billion queries made per day.
 While there is a tendency to associate Baidu solely with China, it actually receives traffic from more than 100 countries due to the movement of labor from China to other countries.